adetola-ralph/document-management-system-api/feedback.md

 {
-  * Newly created users should have a default role (Which would be the normal role)
+  * Newly created users should have a default role (Which would be the normal role) (done)
   * Write a test that validates a document has a property “access” set as “public” by default (Implement this test)
   * Put an offset time for each of the document's createdAt field
   * Test the published date of returned Documents